Blog

 7. Greg Christian

-Greg Christian’s portfolio is a modern (and way cooler) take on a traditional resume.
-As soon as we land on the homepage, we know the company he’s working for, his current projects, and his location.
-This one-page portfolio is one of the best I’ve seen at presenting work in a way that’s non-cluttered and keeps our attention throughout.
-Clone it from the Webflow showcase and experiment with it yourself!
+Greg Christian’s portfolio is a modern (and much more interesting) take on a traditional resume.
+As soon as you land on the homepage, you discover the companies he’s worked for, current projects, and location.
+This one-page portfolio presents work in an uncluttered way to keep the reader’s attention throughout.

 8. Kerem Suer